Hart Mountain – spring delights

 For too many years Hart Mountain was out of my line of travel and added just enough extra time and miles to the trip at hand that I by-passed it.
 This spring I made the effort to go there, just there, and was well rewarded.
 It is a long slog from anywhere, the roads can be quagmires, the dust invasive, the heat crushing, and the mosquitoes draining.
 May it always remain this way.

-Winter daydreams of light and texture
+Subtle layers of color and texture

 The road through Candy Land